 The winning concept was designed by Brandan Siebrecht, a graduate architecture student at the University of Nevada, Las Vegas.
 The idea brings together several elements into a singular experience.
 Siebrecht’s plan, which is called the “Hyperloop Hotel,” would connect 13 hotels across the country by way of a high-speed transit system that is in the process of being developed by Elon Musk.
 (Read the full story: Architectural Digest)

 DRIVING SEAT – POLTRONA FRAU AND FERRARI JOIN FORCES ON HIGH-OCTANE CHAIR COLLABORATION:

-The chair’s silhouette and structure are informed by the ergonomic seats of the marque’s racing cars, while its modular construction offers flexibility and comfort.
+The chair’s silhouette and structure are informed by the ergonomic seats of the marque’s racing cars, while its modular construction offers flexibility and comfort, which would be great for anyone who find selves in working hard in somewhere similar to these Conexwest mobile offices.
 Poltrona Frau has collaborated with Ferrari on its vehicle interiors since the mid-1990s and the long-term partnership has allowed the two firms to develop a mutual appreciation and understanding of each other’s aesthetic values.
 (Read the full story: Wallpaper*)

 Coshamie is a London-based boutique digital marketing agency that works exclusively with interior design and contemporary art brands, with a focus on great strategies – individually designed to grow brands and fit budgets.
 Our #EspressoBlog mirrors our commitment to, knowledge of and passion towards design and art.
 To find out more, have a look at our?services?or one of our?case studies.